jmyrick02/hacksmu2022/README.md

 # hacksmu2022

-The project will be a full stack website that will show nearby water and land areas with significant amounts of litter.
+This project will be a social media application for users to organize cleanups and share before & after photos.